RushabhShahPrograms/automated-short-generator/README.md

 This is still under development and take time to build it properly.

+You can watch demo here: [Automated Short Generator | Development Version](https://youtu.be/O9-DwTyqP34)

 Until then if you want to test it, then follow this steps:
 ```
 conda create -n automated-short-generator python==3.11